PreyK/Unreal-Minimum-Viable-Flecs/README.md

 # Unreal Minimum Viable Flecs
-Minimal viable Flecs entity component system implementation in Unreal Engine.
+Minimum viable Flecs entity component system implementation in Unreal Engine.

 Intended as a super simple starting point / reference for using Flecs in Unreal.